TakuKaneda/PVScenarioGenerator/README.md

 # PVScenarioGenerator

-Create a PV production scenario generator of the method proposed in [1].
+Build the PV production scenario generator of the method proposed in [1].

 **NOTE**: This repo does not have any `.csv` files.
 Please download data from the following links.
 ## Data download